zeitgeistpm/zeitgeist/zrml/global-disputes/README.md

 #### Private Pallet API

 - `push_voting_outcome` - Start a global dispute, add an initial voting outcome and vote on it.
-- `get_voting_winner` - This is meant to be called to finish a global dispute.
-Determine the outcome with the highest `outcome_sum` as the winner.
+- `get_voting_winner` - Determine the canonical voting outcome based on total locked tokens.
 - `is_started` - Check if the global dispute started already.